techaaditya/Nepali_SpellChecker/README.md

 # Nepali_SpellChecker
-Dictionary of Words for Nepali_Spell-Checker
+Dictionary of Words for Nepali-SpellChecker